Minahil501/DSA-1/README.md

 # DSA-1
 This is my space where I practice DSA
-This repository contains my implementations and explorations of Data Structures and Algorithms.
+From Basic concepts to implementations, this repository tracks my learning journey and explorations of Data Structures and Algorithms.

 ### Topics Covered:
 - Arrays, Stacks, Queues, Circular Queues